Euphorbia Caput-Medusae (You-phor-Bi-ya Ca-put me-Dus-Sa) is an exotic-looking plant from the family Euphorbiaceae and Euphorbia plant (Spurge) genus.

 The Medusa’s head enjoys warmth and light.
 However, despite requiring loads of light and warmth, these plants cannot withstand the sun burning through the glass.

-Therefore, it is advisable to keep these plants away from the window, in a shady spot that is adequately warm and receives a lot of light.
+Therefore, keeping these plants away from the window in a shady spot that is adequately warm and receives a lot of light is advisable.

 Temperature is another important factor.
-During the summer, the temperature in the 70’s is ideal for Medusa’s head.
+During the summer, a temperature of about 70° degrees Fahrenheit is ideal for Medusa’s head.

-On the other hand, during the colder months of the year, the temperature must be maintained in the 60’s to make sure that the plant remains comfortable and healthy.
+On the other hand, during the colder months of the year, the temperature must be maintained at about 60° degrees Fahrenheit to ensure that the plant remains comfortable and healthy.

 Watering and Feeding